Brad's Most Popular Blog PostsExcerpt from Liquid leadership: From Woodstock to Wikipedia,

 To have consistent breakthroughs, intense creativity, and innovation, however, letting people manage their own time and output is the key to success."

-Award-winning author, business consultant and keynote speaker
+Understanding The Millennial Mindset: Multigenerational management expert, award-winning author, business consultant and keynote speaker

 But this is not based on management theory: With a 30 year career as an entrepreneur he knows firsthand what it’s like to grow a company from a simple idea in a coffee shop to an internationally recognized brand.